nixworks/public/news/2010/12/18/index.md

 ##### United States Senate
 ### [The United States Senate repeals "Don't Ask Don't Tell" by a vote of 65-35.
 The bill will now be sent to President Barack Obama to be signed. ](/news/2010/12/18/the-united-states-senate-repeals-don-t-ask-don-t-tell-by-a-vote-of-65-35-the-bill-will-now-be-sent-to-president-barack-obama-to-be-signed.md)
-_Context: Don't Ask Don't Tell, United States Senate, Barack Obama_
+_Context: Barack Obama, Don't Ask Don't Tell, United States Senate_

 ##### Italy
 ### [An Italian court grants Amanda Knox a review of the forensic evidence used to convict her of the 2007 murder of British student Meredith Kercher. ](/news/2010/12/18/an-italian-court-grants-amanda-knox-a-review-of-the-forensic-evidence-used-to-convict-her-of-the-2007-murder-of-british-student-meredith-ker.md)